SKH-TMS/TeamCreation-ProjectCreation-Many2Many/README.md

 ## Changes

 1. Removed the teamLeader as object now teamLeader is a String type and stores the userID of the TeamLeader.
-2. Removed the members as array of objects. now it only stores string values i.e User-ID of the members.
+2. Removed the members as array of objects now it is an array of string. now it only stores string values i.e User-ID of the members.

 ## Work